clockworksoul/helm-elasticsearch/README.md

 ### Access the service

-*Don't forget* that services in Kubernetes are only acessible from containers in the cluster.
+*Don't forget* that services in Kubernetes are only accessible from containers in the cluster.
 For different behavior one should [configure the creation of an external load-balancer](http://kubernetes.io/v1.1/docs/user-guide/services.html#type-loadbalancer).
 While it's supported within this example service descriptor, its usage is out of scope of this document, for now.

+***Note: if you have the time and motivation to add optional support for external load-balancer service types, please feel free to submit a PR!***

 ```
 $ kubectl get svc elasticsearch